coldrye-atlas/top-labels-plugin/README.md

 ## Additional License Information

-Part of the logo (the label icon) was adapted from the free Font Awesome icon library and is licensed under [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode).
+Part of the logo (the tag icon) was adapted from the free Font Awesome icon library and is licensed under [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode).